PNNL-Comp-Mass-Spec/Mage/README.md

 to a new directory, or process those files to combine the data into a single file.

-When combining MSGF+, X!Tandem, or SEQUEST result files together, you can optionally filter the data using one of the standard DMS Filter Sets.
+When combining MS-GF+, X!Tandem, or SEQUEST result files together, you can optionally filter the data using one of the standard DMS Filter Sets.
 Another useful feature is to automatically add the Job column as the first column in each row of data in the combined file.